-The internal audit function provides independent and objective assurance and advice on the adequacy and effectiveness of governance and risk management.3 It achieves this through the competent application of systematic and disciplined processes, expertise, and insight.
+Internal audit provides independent and objective assurance and advice on the adequacy and effectiveness of governance and risk management.3 It achieves this through the competent application of systematic and disciplined processes, expertise, and insight.
 It reports its findings to management and the governing body to promote and facilitate continuous improvement.
 In doing so, it may consider assurance from other internal and external providers.